kaiachain/kaia-docs/docs/learn/learn.md

 ## Block Rewards <a id="block-rewards"></a>

-For each round, block reward (which is the sum of 6.4 newly minted <LinkWithTooltip tooltip="The native token of the Kaia blockchain.">KLAY</LinkWithTooltip> and transaction fees paid to process the block) will be distributed to the network participants according to preset distribution ratios.
+For each round, block reward (which is the sum of 6.4 newly minted <LinkWithTooltip tooltip="The native token of the Kaia blockchain.">KAIA</LinkWithTooltip> and transaction fees paid to process the block) will be distributed to the network participants according to preset distribution ratios.
 The proposer of the newly created block will receive 100% of the reward to be awarded to CNs, whereas the committee will receive none.
-Note that the probability of being selected as the proposer is influenced by the amount of KLAY staked by the CN, implying that a CN with more KLAY invested in the platform will probabilistically receive more rewards.
+Note that the probability of being selected as the proposer is influenced by the amount of KAIA staked by the CN, implying that a CN with more KAIA invested in the platform will probabilistically receive more rewards.
 Details of block reward distribution can be found in the [Kaia Token Economy](./token-economy.md) section.